Google Analytics 4 to Be Only Option in 2023

 Why Is Google Doing This?

-Google has said for quite a while that it planned to move away from third-party cookies due to privacy concerns raised by users and new privacy legislation.
+Google started talking about upcoming changes to GA in its Marketing Platform blog back in Oct.
+2020, referring specifically to the privacy issues that eventually forced the issue.
 In short, a violation of the European GDPR laws forced Google to make changes sooner rather than later.

 Here is what they said in a blog post about GA4:

 “Because the technology landscape continues to evolve, the new Analytics is designed to adapt to a future with or without cookies or identifiers.
-It uses a flexible approach to measurement, and in the future, will include modeling to fill in the gaps where the data may be incomplete.” — Vidhya Srinivasan, VP/GM Buying, Analytics and Measurement, Google Ads
+It uses a flexible approach to measurement, and in the future, will include modeling to fill in the gaps where the data may be incomplete.” — Vidhya Srinivasan, VP/GM Buying, Analytics and Measurement, Google Ads.

-Google started talking about upcoming changes to GA in its Marketing Platform blog back in Oct.
-2020, referring specifically to the privacy issues that eventually forced the issue.

 Srinivasan added that “with major shifts in consumer behavior and privacy-driven changes to longtime industry standards, current approaches to analytics aren’t keeping pace.
 [GA4 is] privacy-centric by design, so you can rely on Analytics even as industry changes…create gaps in your data.”